The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 115 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 84.4% to 2.2%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 87.6% to 1.9%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Toppenish took the distinction of being the most Hispanic, while Port Townsend was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Sunnyside took the distinction of being the most Hispanic or Latino, while Ocean Shores was the least Hispanic or Latino city.